The Best Suburbs in Geelong for Living – 2026 Guide

 SuburbMedian House Price (AUD)Criminal Incidents per 100k Inhabitants

 Highton’s low crime and overall affluence correlate with higher property values.
-Similarly, Newtown is historically exclusive, topping a million dollars in median price.
+Similarly, Newtown is historically exclusive, sitting around A$1.08 million in median house price.
 Buyers often pay more for the security and lifestyle benefits these areas provide.

-In contrast, Corio and Norlane offer the cheapest housing, hovering around 450-490,000 dollars, but with some of Geelong’s highest crime rates, well above average.
+In contrast, Corio and Norlane offer the cheapest housing, hovering around A$470,000–A$520,000, but with some of Geelong’s highest crime rates, well above average.
 I see fewer families choosing to settle there, unless budget is paramount.
-Meanwhile, Geelong’s CBD, though it has an average price near 767,000 dollars, records the city’s highest crime rate (over 50,000 incidents/100k).
+Meanwhile, Geelong’s CBD, though it has an average price around A$845,000, records the city’s highest crime rate (about 69,644 incidents per 100,000 residents in the latest 2025 data).
 As a busy commercial hub with nightlife and a floating population, it sees elevated levels of theft, vandalism, and public disturbances.

 For newcomers, my suggestion is clear: if budget allows, invest in a suburb with a solid reputation and lower crime.
 Your family (and future property value) will appreciate it.
 If your finances are tight, don’t worry: Geelong has safe options without hitting the million-dollar mark.
 You just need to search carefully and get proper advice.